mwunsch/weary/README.md

 ## Weary Class Methods

 Maybe you don't want the baggage that comes with `Weary::Base`.
-That's okay, Weary provides some basic class-level methods to Easily build a `Weary::Requests`:
+That's okay, Weary provides some basic class-level methods to Easily build a `Weary::Request`:

 	# See examples/repo.rb to see this in practice
 	class Repository